A Short History of the UK’s Film Archives (2013)

 The next significant step in the organic development of a national film archive strategy was the creation in 2004 by the British Film Institute and the UK Film Council of the UK Film Heritage Group.
 Its members were drawn from the regional and national film archives (all members of the FAF), the Museums, Libraries & Archives Council, the National Council on Archives, Screen England and the Department for Culture, Media & Sport.
 Its work culminated in a new strategy for the sector, entitled the Strategy for UK Screen Heritage (2007) It made the case for new national investment in the BFI and the regional film archives.
 This proposition was accepted by Government and from 2009-11 over £20m was invested in the sector.
 This was the first award of its kind for the screen heritage / film archive sector.

 In 2012, with the BFI having replaced the UK Film Council as the national agency for film, the BFI launched a second screen heritage development programme – Unlocking Film Heritage.
-It is dedicated to digitisation, digital delivery and curation and will run from 2013 to 2017.
+Dedicated to digitisation, digital delivery and curation, the programme ran from 2013 to 2017.

 Film Archives UK and its members have worked and will continue to work closely with the BFI to support these national film / screen heritage initiatives and provide an important platform for understanding what it is to be a film archive in the early twenty-first century and how best to work together as an effective sector.